 Ostomy wafers adhere to the skin around your stoma and connect to an ostomy bag.
 Ostomy wafers are also called baseplates, barriers, and flanges.
-The barrier is designed to protect delicate stomal skin from caustic output.
-Some ostomy wafers are pre-attached to the bag and cannot come apart.
-These are known as 1-piece ostomy systems.
-Others are separate and are connected to one another by the user.
-These are called 2-piece systems.
+The skin barrier is designed to protect delicate stomal skin from caustic output.
+These are two types of ostomy systems: When ostomy wafers are pre-attached to the bag and cannot come apart, it's considered a 1-piece ostomy system.
+While 2-piece systems are separate and connected to one another by the user.
 If you use a 1-piece system, both the wafer and bag must be disposed of when the bag is full.
 With a 2-piece system, you can remove the bag from the flange and throw it away, leaving the wafer attached to your body.

 Skin prep wipes and ostomy barrier sprays can also protect your stoma from redness and irritation or help treat damaged skin.
 Barrier sprays and wipes form a thin layer on the skin that shields it from moisture and output.
 Some ostomates apply stoma powder to the skin and follow up with skin prep product afterward.
 This process, known as crusting, protects the stomal skin and helps the wafer adhere to the body.